jeremylarose/server_install_scripts/README.md

 ## Gitea

 version: 1.5.0
-* build with PAM authentication capability (not available with developer binaries)
+* builds with PAM authentication capability (not available with developer binaries)

 ## OCS Inventory NG